Scattering from Arbitrary Structures with DDA¶

 Defining the geometry of the scatterer¶

 To calculate the scattering pattern for an arbitrary object, you first need an indicator function which outputs ‘True’ if a test coordinate lies within your scatterer, and ‘False’ if it doesn’t.
+The indicator function is an argument of the constructor of your scatterer.

 For example, if you wanted to define a dumbbell consisting of the union of two overlapping spheres you could do so like this: